 - It’s done when the top is a nice, toasty looking golden brown.

 By the way, I hate the term “dump cake” and rarely use it to describe anything.
-The term indicates, to me, that no time/energy/love went into baking a cake.
+The term indicates, to me, that no time, energy, or love went into the baking process.
 With this buttery, crunchy, delicious cake, however, the love is evident.
 So, I gave it a pass…this time!

 Please let me know if you try this recipe.
-Feel free to try a topping of peanuts, walnuts, almonds, etc. I will be curious to hear the results!
+Feel free to try a topping of peanuts, walnuts, almonds, or another favorite instead of pecans.
+I will be curious to hear the results!
 And if you really love apples, be sure to check out our guide on how to preserve them in the fall for year-round use.